hideya/langchain-google-genai-ex/README.md

 ### The Architectural Insight

-The key insight: LangChain's `convertToOpenAIFunction()` uses `zodToJsonSchema()` which **reintroduces problematic schema features** regardless of upstream transformations.
+The key insight: LangChain's `convertToOpenAIFunction()` uses `zodToJsonSchema()` which seem to **reintroduce problematic schema features** regardless of upstream transformations.
 Upstream fixes can't predict what this conversion will produce, but our downstream approach sees the final payload and fixes exactly what's needed.

 ## Google's Official Fix vs. This Library